9 Things To Add To Your Adelaide Itinerary

-Here are nine things you cannot miss on your next trip to Adelaide.
+Here are nine things to do on your next trip to Adelaide.

 Three words: bring your appetite.
-Located in the heart of Adelaide CBD, the Adelaide Central Market is a South Australian institution.
-This undercover market is home to over 70 traders peddling everything from cheeses, baked goods, fresh produce, seafood, meat and poultry, small goods, coffee, sweets, health foods and so much more.
+Located in the heart of Adelaide CBD, the Adelaide Central Market is a South Australian institution and must-stop.
+This undercover market is home to more than 70 traders peddling everything including cheeses, baked goods, fresh produce, seafood, meat and poultry, small goods, coffee, sweets, health foods and so much more.
 There are also a number of cafes and small restaurants open for dine-in.

 Golden sunset.
 Glittering ocean.
 Drink in hand.
 Sounds like bliss, right?
-Now, for West coasters this may not be such a special sight, but for East coasters, watching the setting sun as its dips into the ocean is pretty awesome – even more so when you’re at Adelaide’s only beach bar, The Moseley Beach Club, with your feet in the sand.
+Now, for West coasters this may not be such a special sight, but for East coasters, watching the setting sun as it dips into the ocean is pretty awesome – even more so when you’re at Adelaide’s only beach bar, The Moseley Beach Club, with your feet in the sand.

 Open during the warmer months, from late November to early March, the beach club is undoubtedly the city’s best spot for sunset drinks.
-If it’s not open when you’re here, don’t worry!
+If it’s not open when you’re here, no stress.
 In Glenelg, the Surf Club or The Grand Bar offer the next best thing, or you could head to Henley Beach and take in the ocean views from SeaSalt or Seamores.

-A quintessential Adelaide experience.
-There’s nothing quite like the electricity of watching the mighty Adelaide Crows or Port Adelaide Power hit the Adelaide Oval – and if you’re from interstate, you might even be able to cheer on your home team.
+Name a more quintessential Adelaide experience than feeling the electricity of the mighty Adelaide Crows or Port Adelaide Power as they hit the Adelaide Oval.
+If you’re from interstate, you might even be able to cheer on your home team.

 Be sure to have a pre-game drink at the Adelaide Casino beforehand and then join the flood of avid fans as you cross the bridge over the River Torrens to the stadium.
 Adelaide folk are crazy about their footy, so be sure to book your tickets in advance.

-Escape the bustle of the city and get back to nature at Morialta Conservation Park.
+Swap the big smoke for a slice of nature at Morialta Conservation Park.
 Located just 20 minutes from the CBD, Morialta boasts an extensive network of walking trails, sweeping gullies, rugged quartzite cliffs and three seasonal waterfalls.
-Visit the park during spring or winter to see the falls at their best.